 - The park is not always open.
-There are monthly hours posted on the gate and a PDF download called “Pirate Park Hours” on the city’s Parks and Rec page that shows hours every month.
-From what I could see during June, it’s mostly open around 9am/10am to around 6pm/7pm.
+There are monthly hours posted on the gate and a PDF download called “Pirate Park Hours Calendar” on the city’s page that shows hours every month.
+For example in January 2022, it’s mostly open around 9am/10am to 4pm.

 - There is a Bellflower Sheriff substation right next to the playground.
 I have no knowledge of crime in the area, but just thought I should share that as a “heads up.”
 The location is right off the main downtown strip of Bellflower Blvd so it felt pretty safe to me when we visited early on a Sunday morning.

 - There’s a note on their official web page that it is NOT rented out for private parties

 - The sign below offers up other “be aware” warnings about hot surfaces, shoes required for kids, and for caregivers not to wear heels

 - Recycled rubber play surface

 - Free parking in a lot dedicated to the surrounding businesses/restaurants

 - Not sure about restrooms because we visited before the park was open (there are definitely NO restrooms inside the small playground)